Gyom03/HyperplanningOpener/README.md

 - Create a discord bot.
 - Set the discord bot token at the bottom of the script.
-- Add the discord bot on your server
+- Add the discord bot on your server.
-- Set the channel id
+- Set the channel id.
 - Feel free to edit the script to send as much pictures as you want !